nu-dialogue/sui-corpus/README.md

 I Remember You!: SUI Corpus for Remembering and Utilizing Users' Information in Chat-oriented Dialogue Systems

 > [!NOTE]
-> This public version has been filtered from the SUI corpus in our paper.
-Please note that it may slightly differ from the statistical information in our paper.
+> The public version is derived from the SUI corpus in our paper, having been filtered to exclude certain data.
+Please note that it may slightly differ from the statistical information of the original corpus.

 ## Data overview

 The SUI corpus was constructed by extending the Osaka University Multimodal Dialogue Corpus Hazumi (Hazumi1911)[^1].
 The SUI corpus contains triplets formed of <user information, dialogue context, system utterance based on the user information and dialogue context (expanded system utterance)>.
-We constructed the SUI corpus by the following two tasks:
+We constructed the SUI corpus by conducting the following two tasks:

 1. Extract user information from a dialogue (called dialogue-1)
 2. Create system utterances based on the user information extracted in task 1 and dialogue context (called dialogue-2).